Skeletonxf/star-ruler-2-mod-ce/README.md

   - AI will build FTL income orbitals if it needs more FTL income
 - Not planned for alpha release
   - Colonisation ships similar to Motherships for other races
-  - Mechanoid support for main dillema
   - AI code to build orbitals like Outposts and Stations
   - Teach AI to scuttle unneeded FTL income orbitals
-  - Prevent dillemas occuring multiple times
+  - Prevent dillemas occuring multiple times (not sure what's causing this bug, it's quite rare)
   - Teach Mechanoid AI to use FTL Breeder Reactors
   - Motherstation hull for StarChildren (granting positive income but requiring sacrifice of a planet for balance?)
   - StarChildren transfering of pop from Mothership -> Mothership